wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Overview" />
 ## Overview ##

-Windows Azure Cache Service provides a distributed, cost-effective in-memory cache for your cloud Services.
-With Cache service enabled on your Cloud Service roles, you can utilize spare memory on your service hosts as high performance cache to improve response time and system throughput.
-And because the cache hosts are collated with your Cloud Service roles, you get optimum access time by avoiding external service calls.
-In this lab, you will learn how to easily enable Cache service on your Cloud Service roles, and how to use Cache service to provide high performance in-memory caching to your Cloud Services.
+Windows Azure Cache Service provides a distributed, cost-effective in-memory cache for your Cloud Services.
+With Cache Service enabled on your Cloud Services roles, you can utilize spare memory on your service hosts as high performance cache to improve response time and system throughput.
+And because the cache hosts are collocated with your Cloud Service roles, you get optimal access time by avoiding external service calls.
+In this lab, you will learn how easy it is to enable Cache Service on your Cloud Services roles, and how to use Cache Service to provide high performance in-memory caching to your Cloud Services.

 <a name="Objectives" />
 ### Objectives ###
 In this hands-on lab, you will learn how to:

 - Easily and quickly enable Cache service.
-- Use Cache service for your Asp.Net session state.
+- Use Cache Service for your Asp.Net session state.
-- Cache reference data from Windows Azure SQL Database in Cache service.
+- Cache reference data from Windows Azure SQL Database in Cache Service.
 - Create a reusable and extensible caching layer for your Cloud Services.

 During this lab, you will explore how to use these features in a simple Asp.Net MVC4 application.